How I work

 We design and test practical solutions, then prioritise what will deliver the most impact with the least drag.

-Outcome: A realistic, prioritised Human Operating Backlog, not a wish list, but a roadmap of what to fix first, second, third.
+Outcome: A realistic, prioritised Action Backlog, not a wish list, but a roadmap of what to address first, second, third.

 • Meaningful change requires repeatable habits, not just documents.

-I support leaders to embed new ways of working into behaviours, rhythms, and expectations, adapting as the organisation continues to grow.
+I support leaders to embed new ways of working into behaviours, rhythms, and expectations, and adapt them as the organisation continues to grow.

 Here's what makes this different: